M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 * [Compatibility with the M-Files 2018 Administration Configuration interface](../Configuration)

-Version 2.0 of the Vault Application Framework is compatible with M-Files 2015.3 upwards.
-Please see the [note below](#configuration-compatibility) regarding configuration compatibility with M-Files 2015.3.
-{:.note.warning}

 ### Configuration compatibility

 Version 2.0 of the Vault Application Framework introduces a new pattern for exposing [application-specific configuration into the M-Files 2018 Admin interface](../Configuration).
 As M-Files 2015.3 (and earlier) do not contain this section within the M-Files Admin interface, it is recommended that the [earlier configuration approach](#name-value-storage-configuration) (which continues to work in Version 2.0) is used for compatibility with M-Files 2015.3 systems.

+Version 2.1 of the Vault Application Framework extends this configuration ability, allowing developers to instruct the user interface to mask values that are entered (e.g. passwords), and to restrict sections of configuration so that only server administrators (not vault administrators) can change the values.

 ## Version 1.0